- Home

 If your child has been diagnosed with acute leukaemia, there are many sources of support during this difficult time, including:

-- Hospital staff who specialise in working with children (paediatrics) can offer valuable advice and support.
+- hospital staff who specialise in working with children.
+They can offer valuable advice and support.
 Some hospitals also have child life therapists or play, music or art therapists.

 Should I tell my child?